 Buying used is a great way to get behind the wheel of a vehicle without the steep cost of the current year’s models.
 And as vehicle prices have reached new heights over the past few months due to the combination of the pandemic and semiconductor shortage, buying used can help you save money.

 Buying used has not been immune to the price increase.
-The average cost for a used vehicle in November of 2021 was 28% higher than that of 2020, according to CNET, a Red Ventures property.
+The monthly payment for a used vehicle in the first quarter of 2022 was $503, according to Experian.
 But buying used is still less expensive than buying new.
-So, as we enter the spring car-buying season, keep these tips in mind to get the best deal.
+So as you explore your car-buying options, keep these tips in mind to get the best deal.

 Tip 1: Have a realistic budget